Microsoft Configuration Manager

 Microsoft Configuration Manager (ConfigMgr) is a systems management software product developed by Microsoft for managing large groups of computers providing remote control, patch management, software distribution, operating system deployment, and hardware and software inventory management.

-Configuration Manager supports the Microsoft Windows and Windows Embedded operating systems.
+Configuration Manager supports the Microsoft Windows and Windows IoT operating systems.
 Previous versions also supported macOS (OS X), Linux or UNIX, as well as Windows Phone, Symbian, iOS and Android mobile operating systems.

 As per the latest release cadence, starting in the year 2023, customers will receive two releases of Configuration Manager per year, one in March (xx03), and another in September (xx09) rather than the previous release cadence of xx03, xx07, and xx11.

 History

 Configuration Manager has evolved since Microsoft originally released it as "Systems Management Server" in 1994.
 Significant releases include: